 Never afraid to take a stance on important issues, Bruce has supported the citywide ban on Marcellus Shale drilling and has also cosponsored legislation to require proper reporting of lost and stolen handguns in promotion of safe and responsible gun ownership in the City of Pittsburgh.
 He is committed to serving District 3 and all of Pittsburgh by standing up for what he believes is right in ensuring a more safe and clean Pittsburgh for all.

 Outside of his roles of leading City Council and serving District 3, Bruce sits on the Brashear Association’s Board of Trustees, the Carnegie Library Board of Trustees, the Carnegie Mellon Board of Trustees, the Board of the Children’s Sickle Cell Foundation, the Board of Directors for the Institute for Research, Education & Training in Addictions (IRETA), the Board of Directors for the Oakland Business Improvement District (OBID), the Board of Trustees for the Pittsburgh Cultural Trust, and the Advisory Board to Shepard Wellness.

-Councilman Kraus is dedicated to fighting for the rights and well-being of Pittsburgh citizens.
-He is working towards “a city where all people are invited to our great common table, to share in an equal voice and have every opportunity to participate in the stewardship of their futures.”
+Council President Bruce Kraus is dedicated to fighting for the equal rights and well-being of all citizens of Pittsburgh.
+A truly community-focused public official, Bruce constantly strives to get to know the personal stories of the residents he represents in order to serve these individuals in all that he does.
+He is constantly working towards “a city where all people are invited to our great common table, to share in an equal voice and have every opportunity to participate in the stewardship of their futures.”